I didn’t learn about Black history at school – but all children should | DJ Spoony

 Non-Black students may not understand how our society came to be, but they should.
 Non-Black students may not respect their peers’ cultures and traditions, but they should.
 When you plan for inclusivity, everyone gains.

-Diverse classrooms would learn, for instance, about the Windrush Generation, a group of over 1,000 West Indian immigrants brought to London in 1948 from Jamaica on the eponymous HMT Empire Windrush – captured from the Nazis as a trophy of war in 1945.
+Diverse classrooms would learn, for instance, about the Windrush generation, a group of more 1,000 West Indian immigrants brought to London in 1948 from Jamaica on the eponymous HMT Empire Windrush – captured from the Nazis as a trophy of war in 1945.

-The Windrush Generation were by no means the first Black people to settle in the UK, but they’ve become symbolic of the era of Commonwealth citizens who came to live here in the decades following the Second World War.
+The Windrush generation were by no means the first Black people to settle in the UK, but they’ve become symbolic of the era of Commonwealth citizens who came to live here in the decades following the Second World War.
 Their arrival was a significant moment, not only in Black history but also in the wider history of the UK.

 While we’re on the subject of seafaring vessels, a more inclusive curriculum would also, perhaps, impart diverse classrooms with knowledge of colonisation and the slavery that followed as a consequence of Spanish and Portuguese shipbuilding prowess.
 This took such explorers as Columbus and Magellan across the world to what European historical rhetoric describes as their “discoveries”.